Have these things ready to go every night before you go to bed to ensure you are ready for the next day

 Make sure you remember any out of the ordinary items such as library books, field trip money, science projects, etc.

 If your child goes to extra-curricular activities right after school, pack necessary items as well.
-Last year my friend picked up Chloe straight from school to take her to piano lessons, so every Wednesday we had to make sure that her piano bag was in her backpack the night before.
+Last year my friend picked up one of my daughters straight from school to take her to piano lessons.
+This meant that every Wednesday we had to make sure that her piano bag was in her backpack the night before.
 Both my older girls run cross-country, so during the fall they needed to make sure they had running clothes and shoes packed, and if there was a meet that day they had to have their uniforms packed.

 My kids are required to make their own lunches the night before.
 Not only does this free up time the next morning, it means that they pack healthier lunches because they don’t rush through the process.
 Every time they forget to pack it the night before, they end up grabbing a piece of fruit and a cheese stick and that’s about it!